-We have previously audited the Fund's 2014 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated January 13, 2015.
-In our opinion, the summarized comparative information presented here in as of and for the year ended June 30, 2014 is consistent, in all material respects, with the audited financial statements from which it has been derived.
+The 2015 financial statements of the County's Transportation Development Act activities were audited by Gallina LLP, whose practice became part of CliftonLarsonAllen LLP as of January 1, 2017 and whose report dated March 11, 2016 expressed an unmodified audit opinion on those audited financial statements.
+In our opinion, the summarized comparative information presented here in as of and for the year ended June 30, 2015 is consistent, in all material respects, with the audited financial statements from which it has been derived.